livesey-finance/livesey-database/README.md

 #### Methods

--  `createSchema(dbClient, schema)` : Function to create tables and manage relationships.
+-  `createSchema(dbClient: string, schema: Object)` : Function to create tables and manage relationships.

+---

 ## Examples

 Refer to the Usage and Schema Creation sections above for detailed examples of how to use the package for different types of SQL operations and schema definitions.

+---

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue on the GitHub repository.

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+---

 ## Support

 If you have any questions or need further assistance, please open an issue on our GitHub repository or contact the maintainer.

+---

 ## Contact